Things to see and do - Vienna

 A former imperial palace, the majestic Hofburg was the Habsburg winter residence until 1918.
 An extraordinary range of buildings and historic collections, it has been added to down the centuries with each period leaving its mark; pomp, charm and extreme elegance in turn.
 As with the empire of which it formed the very centre, this palace (even more sprawling than the Louvre in Paris) was added to successively over the passage of the centuries.

 This well-proportioned square, with an equestrian statue of Josef II in the centre, is one of the finest in Vienna.
 It resembles a Main Courtyard and is framed on 3 sides by several wings of the Hofburg whose façades were harmonised by Pacassi in the 18C.
 The National Library façade has a quadriga and large globes supported by atlantes.
 The fourth side is formed by two palaces.

-With 1.5 million engravings and 45,000 drawings and watercolours, the Albertina Graphic Art Collection is undoubtedly one of the largest in the world.
-The Dürer Collection, assembled by Emperor Rudolf II in the late 16C is exceptional.
-There are many other masterpieces in the museum, by some of the greatest names in European art, from the Renaissance to the 20C.
-It would take too long to make a list, but it would be more or less on a par with the Fine Arts Museum collection in Paris.
+With over 1 million engravings and 60 000 drawings and watercolours, the Albertina Graphic Arts Collection is undoubtedly one of the largest in the world.
+Housed in the former Tarouca family palace since 1795, it owes its name to its founder, Duke Albert of Saxe-Teschen.
+The Dürer Collection, assembled by Emperor Rudolf II in the late 16C, is exceptional.
+There are many other masterpieces by some of the greatest names in European art, from the Renaissance to the 20C.

 The Habsburg passion for art is legendary.
 Over the centuries they built a collection which, thanks to their knowledge and taste, is without equal in terms of both variety and quality.
 The five departments range from Eastern, Greek and Roman antiquities to sculpture, as well as one of the greatest collections of decorative arts in the world.
 Not to be missed is the outstanding picture Gallery, with its globally pre-eminent collection of works by Bruegel the Elder.